 Licences - are for prescribed activities that need the highest level of regulatory control.
-Applications involve a detailed assessment.
-Licences granted include customised conditions EPA regularly checks compliance with.
+EPA assesses all licence applications.
+Licences granted will include customised conditions that EPA regularly checks compliance with.

 There are three types of licences: pilot project licence, development licence, and operating licence.
 The type of licence you may need will depend on your activities: